PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    One of the reasons for failure was the low lighting conditions present in the harder challenge video (harder_challenge_video.mp4) and sharper turns appearing consistently over the meandering roads in the video

+   The implementation would also probably not work as expected if provided a video of vehicle driving down in snowy/rainy/stormy weather conditions or if the LIVE Feed is from a vehicle driving down a road during night time.

 2) Th execution time of implementation of the various image processing algorithm was very high due to slower processing power of my CPU-Laptop.
 The excution time should reduce significantly if the code is executed on GPU-enabled systems with considerably higher RAM